abdursujon/spring-data-analysis-api/README.md

-# Spring ETL Validator
+# Spring Data Anaylysis API

-<p>Welcome to the Spring ETL Validator.
+<p>Welcome to the Spring Data Anaylysis API.
 This project is a Spring Boot–based data analysis
 REST API that ingests CSV files and automatically profiles their structure and content.
 The service extracts metadata such as column types, null counts, and statistical summaries,